packetgeek/icmptunnel-docker-demo/README.md

 4) For a bit of realism (with #3), add filters to the firewall (via iptables statements) that prevent any traffic other than ICMP.

 5) Develop a process and/or tool that recovers the content from the captured ICMP traffic.
 See example at: https://www.boiteaklou.fr/Data-exfiltration-with-PING-ICMP-NDH16.html

+## Troubleshooting

+1) If you destroy the images and "./build-images" fails to produce all four box containers, it's likely caused by an update to dependences in the Ubuntu repo.
+This is indicated by "file not found" errors in the build output.
+The fix for this is to edit the appropriate Dockerfile and change "deleteme.txt" slightly.
+This is a known shortcoming in Docker.

+2) If you run both the client and server versions of icmptunnel and, when you're attempting to run "lynx http://192.168.9.2/images.jpeg", you receive ONLY unformatted DEBIG messages, trying using a different terminal window for each of the sessions (i.e., one for running icmptunnel on the proxy, one for running icmptunnel on the client, and one for running the lynx command on the client).

 ## Additional Reading